jansorg/tezos-intellij/README.md

 <img src="docs/codestyle_michelson.png"/>

 # License
-This software is licensed under the BSD 3-clause license, see LICENSE.txt for details.
+This software is licensed under the BSD-3-clause license, see LICENSE.txt for details.

 This repository contains script files at `src/test/data/contracts/tezos-repo/` which were obtained at https://gitlab.com/tezos/tezos and which are under the MIT license.